andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 title: "Founder Shares & Dilution at Tumblr: How Much Did The Founders Make?"
 layout: post
 category:
-  - startups
+  - other
 redirect_from:
   - /2013/05/20/tumblr-founder-shares-and-dilution/
+  - /startups/tumblr-founder-shares-and-dilution/
+image: '2013/tumblr-founder-shares-and-dilution'
+imagealt: 'One dollar'
+imagecredit: Photo by [NeONBRAND](https://unsplash.com/photos/8fDhgAN5zG0) on Unsplash
 ---

 _Disclaimer: There is a __lot__ of supposition, and then extrapolation on top, in this article.
 It's pinch of salt time._

 So Tumblr is [worth $1.1b dollars](http://online.wsj.com/article/SB10001424127887324787004578493130789235150.html?mod=WSJ_hps_LEFTTopStories) _in cash_.
 My god.

-The outcome for Tumblr is amazing, they closed a cash sale even though they were unable to produce significant revenue from their enormous userbase and with a large [team of 175](http://en.wikipedia.org/wiki/Tumblr).
+The outcome for Tumblr is amazing, they closed a cash sale even though they were unable to produce significant revenue from their enormous number of users and had a large [team of 175](http://en.wikipedia.org/wiki/Tumblr) as at the date of sale.
 All this with the money [potentially running out in a few months](http://techcrunch.com/2013/05/17/tumblr-is-not-impressed/).

 Now whether it is or it isn't a good deal, or a sign of the SV apocalypse, is immaterial to this next exercise.
 Let's undertake in some relatively wild guesswork to see how the founders made out and explore dilution on the way.